jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: In 1980, a Las Vegas hospital suspended workers for betting on when patients would die.
+⚡<!-- FUNFACT --> Fun fact: Grapes explode when you put them in the microwave.
+Go on, try it then

 </div>